lcominetti/TelegramPDF/README.md

 Ensure sensitive information (like email passwords or bot tokens) is stored securely, preferably in environment variables or a secure vault.
 2. **Error Handling**:
 Robust error handling is implemented, but be aware of dynamic content changes that may require updating filtering logic or configurations.
+3. **IMAP Communication**:
+Many email providers have disabled access using username and password, make sure to generate an app password to allow this program to work